Media Literacy and Media Advocacy for Social Work: A Toolkit for Faculty and Students

 But how can one learn to properly check facts and identify if information is true or false?
 The exercises included in the website below will help you get started.

-Download and complete the worksheet found on the following website: University of Texas at El Paso Evaluating Websites Assignment
+Download and complete the following worksheet: University of Texas at El Paso Evaluating Websites Assignment

 Applying a Human Rights Perspective